Financial Services

 Window to build governance before rules arrive

 New Zealand has no AI Act.
 No prescriptive AI governance standard for financial services.
 That silence is often misread as safety.
-It is the opposite.
+For organisations using AI in lending, insurance, trading, and customer onboarding, it is the opposite.

 Existing obligations already apply

-The CoFI Act 2022 requires fair conduct towards consumers.
-The FMC Act includes Fair Dealing provisions.
-The Privacy Act 2020 governs automated decision-making.
+The Conduct of Financial Institutions (CoFI) Act 2022 requires fair conduct towards consumers.
+The Financial Markets Conduct Act includes Fair Dealing provisions.
+The Privacy Act 2020 governs automated decision-making through its 13 Information Privacy Principles.
+The Anti-Money Laundering and Countering Financing of Terrorism Act (AML/CFT) applies to AI-driven transaction monitoring and customer screening.
 These laws were not written for AI, but they apply to it.
-Every algorithmic credit decision, every automated insurance assessment, every chatbot interaction falls under existing obligations whether your governance recognises it or not.
+Every algorithmic credit decision, every automated insurance assessment, every chatbot interaction falls under existing compliance obligations.

 Regulators are actively studying AI

 The FMA conducted research across asset management, banking, financial advice, and insurance sectors in 2024.
 The RBNZ published "Rise of the Machines" analysing AI's impact on financial stability.
-Both regulators expect you to manage AI risks under your existing obligations.
-They are building their understanding.
-Prescriptive rules will follow.
+Both regulators expect you to manage these risks under your existing obligations.
+They are building their supervisory understanding.
+When prescriptive rules arrive, the FMA and RBNZ will assess your organisation against what they find.
+Those with governance in place will adapt quickly, not scramble for compliance.

 Vendor concentration is a systemic risk

-NZ regulators have flagged vendor concentration as a key concern.
-When multiple banks rely on the same AI vendor or foundation model, a single failure cascades across the financial system.
-If your AI supply chain mirrors your competitors', you share their risk.
-Neither the FMA nor the RBNZ will accept that as an excuse.
+NZ regulators have flagged vendor concentration as a key concern for financial stability.
+When multiple banks (ANZ NZ, BNZ, Westpac NZ, ASB, Kiwibank) rely on the same AI vendor or foundation model, a single failure cascades across the financial system.
+The RBNZ considers this a material stability concern that boards must actively manage.
+Your AI supply chain requires the same governance rigour as your traditional outsourcing arrangements.

 What NZ Regulators Expect Today

 There is no AI rulebook.
-But there are clear signals from the FMA, RBNZ, and Privacy Commissioner about what responsible AI looks like in financial services.
+But there are clear signals from the FMA, RBNZ, and Privacy Commissioner about what responsible governance looks like in financial services.
+We help your team navigate these expectations.

 Financial Markets Authority